 We are here when you need us, even during an orthodontic emergency.
 If you experience a problem such as a protruding wire, Dr. Rooz can handle that for you.
 On the other hand, if you encounter an orthodontic emergency while using box aligners, you may require a trip to the emergency room.

 With Porth – Personalized Orthodontics, you will not have to spend hours on the phone trying to rectify a situation.
 We provide personalized service that includes making sure that everything is done correctly the first time.
 When factoring in the various payment plans, Dr. Rooz can provide you with professional orthodontic treatment, at a comparable price to mail-order companies.
+You would also be surprised that the costs of all these services are very affordable.
 Please contact us today to schedule your consultation and find out more about the benefits of teeth straightening… with a professional orthodontist!

 Disclaimer: This blog post providers information and merely reflects Dr. Rooz Khosravi’s expert opinion.
 You should consult with a dentist or an orthodontist prior to following any advice suggested here.